Statdk/tf2-northstar-cli-management/README.md

 # CLI Northstar for Titanfall 2 Management

-Some convenience scripts for updating, enabling, and disabling the [Northstar Client](https://github.com/R2Northstar/Northstar) for Titanfall 2 on my Linux system.
+Some convenience scripts for updating, enabling, and disabling the [Northstar Client](https://github.com/R2Northstar/Northstar).

+I wrote these because I don't care for mods and can't be bothered to use a launcher exclusively for it.

 ## Usage